 Based on numbers alone, fish are the most abused animal on earth.
 Actually, we don’t even know exactly how many fish are killed for food every year as they are farmed in such vast numbers that we measure their existence in weight rather than individuals.
 Their relatively small size means that one or more individuals can easily be eaten in just one meal.

 On fish farms – where 50% of fish consumed in Britain now come from – hundreds or thousands of fish can be crammed into each tank or pond allowing flesh-eating parasites such as sea lice to flourish along with diseases.
 Those who survive to slaughter age end their life in a slaughterhouse just like all farmed animals, with one exception – there are no laws requiring fish to be stunned before they are killed.
 This means that most fish die a slow and agonising death either by being chilled on ice until they suffocate, having their gills cut while fully conscious then bleeding out, or even being immersed in salt and gutted while still alive.

-950 million chickens are killed in British slaughterhouses every year, compared to 14 million sheep, 10 million pigs and 2.7 million cattle.
+Around one billion chickens are killed in British slaughterhouses every year, compared to 14 million sheep, 10 million pigs and 2.7 million cows.
 In fact, more chickens die from disease, injury and deprivation on British chicken farms than the sum total of all other land animals killed for food every year in the UK.
 The conditions on British chicken farms are so intense and overcrowded, and their bodies have been pushed to such unnatural extremes of size and shape (breast-heavy), that around 50 million chickens die on-farm every year.
 Their distorted and diseased bodies are simply thrown in the rubbish.
-Adding insult to injury, more than a million chickens die in transport between the farm and the slaughterhouse every year.
+Another million chickens die in transport between the farm and the slaughterhouse every year.

 There’s never been a better time to try vegan.
 Sign up today with Veganuary.